Stephen Brett

-Stephen Brett (born 23 November 1985) is a New Zealand rugby union former player.
+Stephen Brett (born 23 November 1985) is a New Zealand former rugby union footballer.
 He was previously the head coach for Los Angeles Rugby Team in Major League Rugby (MLR).

 Playing career

 Brett was a versatile back whose preferred position was first five-eighth, although he could also play second five-eighth and fullback.
 He is the stepson of former Canterbury and New Zealand centre Victor Simpson.
 He worked on improving his goal kicking and defensive skills, which led some to suggest Brett's primary weakness is in his defence, thus impeding his progress to higher levels.